JohnyForElectric/ID.4/OTAs and changes.md

 ### 3.2.12 (July 2024) - also known as OUH1
 Official VW link https://www.vw.com/en/owners-and-services/connectivity-and-apps/vehicle-software-updates/electric-vehicle-software-updates/electric-vehicle-software-update-3-2.html/__layer/layers/myvwportal/id_software_updates_/id--software-3-2-12-update/master.layer

+Official version info "This software update provides minor bug fixes and enhances multiple systems.
+Enhancements include increased accuracy in the Travel Assist function, optimizations to the over-the-air software installation process, improvements to climate control and enhancements to the defogging function.
+This update is a prerequisite for future features.”

+Our take - based on the modules updated - enhancements in travel assist and climate control plausible.
+OTA software update process - unlikely due to no changes in moduls such as Telematics, or any ICAS modules.
+The module that failed the module and bricke our car was 3C and/or A5.
+More [here]([url](https://www.vwidtalk.com/posts/286642/)).

 ##### Software versions

 | Address | Module | Sofware version before | Sofware version after